-What follows, is usually some nonsensical drivel inspired written by someone who’s:
+What follows, is usually some nonsensical drivel-inspired post written by someone who:

-- Never actually worked in search before (which means, no one has actually paid them money in exchange for their search expertise),
+- Has never actually worked in search before (which means, no one has actually paid them money in exchange for their search expertise),

-- Has no overall business acumen to speak of (because if he did, then why would he be working in a dying industry for a dying company),
+- Has no overall business acumen to speak of (because if they did, they wouldn’t be working in a dying industry for a dying company), and

-- And sadly, literally has no idea what they’re talking about.
+- Sadly, literally has no idea what they’re talking about.

 Think about it: